What Is Esophageal Perforation?

 - ulcers in the throat caused by gastroesophageal reflux disease

 - physical trauma or injury to the neck

 usually feel pain in the area where the hole is located.
 You may also feel

-Other symptoms of the condition include:
+Other symptoms of this condition

-- rapid heart rate
+- increased heart rate